 Pavement and Sidewalk Restoration – University Ave between High and Alma Street Ramps: Ranger Pipelines, Inc. will be performing pavement and sidewalk restoration work during the week of 3/18 until 3/29.
 The sidewalks will remain open for pedestrians and access to local businesses.
 Construction Hours: 8 a.m. – 6 p.m.

 Current and Upcoming Construction on Other Streets:

 The subject blocks or intersections will be closed to vehicular and bicycle through-traffic during construction hours.
 Pedestrian access to sidewalks, vehicular access to local residential and business driveways, and access to public and private parking garages/lots will be maintained.
 ‘Tow Away – No Parking’ signs will be posted 72 hours in advance within the construction zone.

-Pedestrian Safety Improvements – University Ave and High St Intersection: Ranger Pipelines, Inc. will continue to perform pedestrian ramp upgrades and traffic signal pole and conduit work at the intersection of University Ave and High St during the week of 2/25.
-There will be partial lane closures through the intersection during the work hours for the safety of pedestrians and workers.
+Pedestrian Safety Improvements – University Ave and High St Intersection: Ranger Pipelines, Inc. will continue to perform pedestrian ramp upgrades and traffic signal pole work at the intersection of University Ave and High St. There will be partial lane closures through the intersection during the work hours for the safety of pedestrians and workers.
 The sidewalks will be open for pedestrians and for access to local businesses.

 Wayfinding Signage Installation – Various Downtown Locations: Ranger Pipelines, Inc. began installing wayfinding signage throughout the downtown area on January 10, 2019.
 Sidewalks will be partially closed during construction hours to maintain the safety of workers, pedestrians, cyclists, and motorists.
 Pedestrian access to properties will be maintained.
 ‘Tow Away – No Parking’ signs will be posted as needed, 72 hours in advance, adjacent to signage installation.